jestrella04/sqatools-web/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple steps.
+To get a local environment up and running follow the below simple steps.

 ### Prerequisites

-To keep things clear and straight to the point, this instructions assumes you are familiar with PHP, Git and NPM.
-And, of course, that you have already installed them on your machine.
+To keep things clear and straight to the point, these instructions assumes you are familiar with PHP, Git and NPM.
+And, of course, that you have already installed them on your computer.

 ### Installation